 Suboxone offers treatment Options for opiate addiction

 The battle against drug dependence keeps advancing.
-Over the years methadone has been used in treatment for opiate addiction, but since 2000 two drugs have been used for out-patient treatment.
+Over the years methadone has been used in treatment for opiate addiction, but since 2000 two drugs have been used for out-patient treatment, Colorado suboxone clinics as an example.

 Unlike methadone, which can only be dispensed by authorized treatment centers, patients can now get help from their own physician.
 Subutex have brought on change in treatment options.